Prescriptions

 You can order your repeat prescriptions by:

-Your prescription will be available within 48 hours
+Your prescription will be available within 3 working days

 If you wish the prescription to be posted, please supply a stamped addressed envelope.